webbgamers/admin-shuffle/README.md

 There is a server that this bot runs on [here](https://discord.gg/KsKQWgtgRG).
 This invite link may break if someone gets admin and deletes it, theres not much I can do about that.

 ## Official Hosted Bot
 For whatever reason if you want to run your own experiment you can invite the [official hosted bot](https://discord.com/oauth2/authorize?client_id=839562104696602644&scope=bot&permissions=8589934579).
-Once you have invited it, see the setup instructions for how to get it running.
+Once you have invited it, see the [setup instructions](#bot-setup) for how to get it running.
-It should be running mostly 24/7 but I cannot guarantee that.
+The hosted bot should be running 24/7 but I cannot guarantee that.

 ## Self Hosting with Docker (Reccomended)
 Running using Docker is extremely easy and only requires Docker to be installed.
 If you don't know what Docker is, check out [their website](https://www.docker.com/).